 What challenge(s) do our clients face?

-The Third Sector is a broad term for an industry made of many different players.
-Over the past 26 years, we have worked with NGOs, public bodies (such as hospitals and education institutions) and tackling a range of technical needs in different geographies.
+The third sector is an umbrella term for an industry comprised of diverse public and private sector players.
+Over the past 26 years, we have worked with NGOs and public bodies, such as hospitals and educational institutions, to tackle a range of technical needs in different geographies.

-While the specific needs of each client depend very much on their context and role in society, there are common challenges that we see across the Third Sector:
+While the specific needs of each client depend to a great degree on their respective context and role in society, we have seen some common challenges across the third sector:

-- Mid-term focus: We have often seen that there is a challenge in implementing complex transformational projects – driving long-term thinking, maintaining buy-in across key stakeholders, and guaranteeing the necessary resources.
+- Medium-term focus: There are often challenges in implementing complex transformational projects – driving long-term thinking, maintaining buy-in across key stakeholders and guaranteeing the required resources.

-- Limited resources and need for consensus: Typically, all third sector entities work on a constrained budget and with limited resources, which must be divided between different causes and teams based on urgency and buy-in.
-This creates an extensive decision-making process, as there is a need to build consensus across a wide number of stakeholders over time and secure support, even before the project can go ahead.
+- Limited resources and need for consensus: Typically, all third sector entities work on a constrained budget and with limited resources that must be divided among different causes and teams based on urgency and buy-in.
+This demands extensive decision-making processes resulting from the need to build consensus across a large number of stakeholders over time and secure support, even before a project can go ahead.

-- Friction or limited experience working with consultancies: In some countries, we have worked in, the use of an external service provider with a market-oriented mindset, can seem incoherent with particular beliefs or public image.
-Even though this could lead to savings in the long run, and relieves human resource pressure internally, it can create a difficult entry angle to begin building collaboratively.
+- Friction or limited experience working with consultancies: In some of the countries Integration has worked, the use of an external service provider with a market-oriented mindset can seem at odds with particular principles or a public image.
+Even though this solution could lead to savings in the long run and relieve pressure on internal human resources, this may pose a difficult entry angle to begin building collaboratively.

 How do we help?